MalayNagda/Face-Recoginition--Emotion--Age-and-Gender-Detection-in-One-System/README.md

   <p align="center">Information sent via UDP Connection to another system</p>
 </p>

+## Limitations
+The resulting video feed is slow and lags quite a bit as there are three models running in the same program.
+The code could be optimized increase the speed of the system.

 ## Authors
 * Abdul Mohd Wahab- face recognition and emotion detection models
 * Amith Lawrence- face recognition and emotion detection models